Quick TL;DR: What Is a Digital Sales Room?

 See which deals are heating up based on content views, stakeholder logins, and MAP progress.
 Use it in forecast calls to signal real momentum.

-Before You Launch: Planning Your First DSR
+Before You Launch: How to Plan Your First Digital Sales Room (DSR)

 Before setting up your first digital sales room, do a bit of groundwork.
 The best sales rooms feel intentional and buyer-first.